 - Federal Taxation

 Professor Frankel practiced law in Boston and was an associate professor at Ohio Northern University College of Law.
-He has served as tax editor of Trial magazine; is a member of the Estate Planning Council of Seattle; and participates in CLE and CPA programs in tax, business, charitable organizations and family law.
+He served as tax editor of Trial magazine; was a member of the Estate Planning Council of Seattle; and participated in CLE and CPA programs in tax, business, charitable organizations and family law.
 An active member of the Section on Taxation of the Washington State Bar Association, Professor Frankel was the editor of its newsletter and a member of the State Bar’s Tax Council.
-Professor Frankel is the annual reviser for Martindale Hubbell’s Digest of Washington Law and author of the chapter on state and local taxation in the Washington Practitioner’s Handbook.
+Professor Frankel was the annual reviser for Martindale Hubbell’s Digest of Washington Law and author of the chapter on state and local taxation in the Washington Practitioner’s Handbook.
 He joined the faculty in 1974.

 Private Funds for Public Schools: A Study of School Foundations (University of Puget Sound 1995) (with Carol Merz).